Neurology Billing Services in New Mexico

 Every NM payer has specific rules for neurology claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial neurology claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial neurology claims.
 We know their NM specific fee schedules, prior authorization requirements for neurology procedures, and their appeal timelines when claims are denied.
 Nerve conduction and needle EMG have separate code families that must be coordinated.

-Centennial Care routes neurology patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes neurology patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own neurology authorization and billing rules that we manage.

-Novitas Solutions processes Medicare neurology claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around eeg variant selection to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare neurology claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around eeg variant selection to prevent medical necessity denials.

 Denial Prevention for New Mexico Neurology